francescobarbara/TargetMalaria_UROP_Imperial_College/C++_code_for _two_pop/README.md

 Those with the "main_body" suffix cannot be compiled independently as they rely on other helper functions.

 "R_sample_code.R" shows you how to import and run the simulator in R.
-You should download "simulation.cpp" and add the relevant path in the R script.
+You should download "simulation3.cpp" and add the relevant path in the R script.